Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Results

-Curves giving the variation of the average success rates, with standard deviations from three repetitions, are shown in Fig.~\ref{fig:training}(a).
-Success rates above $90\%$ can be obtained in $2000$ training steps (Please note that we define an action to be successful in training if at least one object is picked up successfully).
-In addition, four success rates are significantly greater than zero in the initial steps.
-This occurs because the enveloping or sucking positions are at the central points of the bounding boxes of the target objects, and the proposed gripper can achieve a higher grasp success rate even though the three grasping actions are selected randomly.
-Moreover, our DRL model is capable of learning effective multimodal grasping policies to optimize the efficiency of object grasping.
-Fig.~\ref{fig:training}(b) depicts the distributions of four types of actions among the successful actions over training steps.
-The results show that there is an obvious increase in the proportion of fully successful \textit{enveloping\_then\_sucking} actions in later training steps, which can be attributed to our DRL method optimizing the grasping efficiency (i.e., minimize the number of grasping actions).
-More details of are described in the following sections.
+Curves giving the variation of the average grasping efficiencies (i.e., the average number of items picked up per action), with standard deviations from three repetitions, are shown in Fig.~\ref{fig:training}(a).
+The results show that the grasping efficiencies increased significantly in $2000$ training steps.
+This occurs because the policy executes \textit{enveloping} and \textit{sucking} actions on objects that are suitable for enveloping and sucking, respectively, and maximizes the fully successful \textit{enveloping\_then\_sucking} actions).
+The method exhibits grasping efficiency of above $88\%$ on both \textit{enveloping} and \textit{sucking}, and above $183\%$ on \textit{enveloping\_then\_sucking}, all of which contribute to a grasping efficiency greater than $125\%$ on all the three grasping actions.
+Therefore, the results demonstrate that our DRL model is capable of learning effective multimodal grasping policies to optimize the efficiency of object grasping.
+Moreover, Fig.~\ref{fig:training}(b) depicts the distributions of four types of actions among the successful actions over training steps.
+The results show that there is an obvious increase in the proportion of fully successful \textit{enveloping\_then\_sucking} actions in later training steps, which can be attributed to our DRL method optimizing the grasping efficiency (i.e., minimizing the number of grasping actions).
+More details are described in the following sections.